Part Two of The Previous or The Evolution of Gin as We Know It

 Ok, back on topic.
 A close cousin to London Dry is the enigmatic Plymouth Gin.
 It’s apparently a style of gin that no one really cares to talk about and has only one producer.
 Can you guess the name?
 Yup, Plymouth.

 Ok, that was the shortest most boring paragraph ever.
 Let’s talk about something cool: Navy Strength Gins.
 Just the mention of Navy Strength Gins makes me smile.
 Here’s why.
+Did you know that in Europe the minimum degree of a GIN is 37.5% abv?
 First, you may have noticed that most gins come in a bit above the 40 degree mark.
 Iron Balls is labeled at 40% and if anyone asks, we never secretly sneak batches in above that, never ever so don’t even look.
 Anyway, gin is one of those animals that actually tastes better with a bit more proof.
 I’ve made Navy strength Iron Balls and it’s fantastic, not saying it’s in the pipeline but don’t rule it out.
 Let’s talk about the term “Navy Strength”.
 This term is in some ways synonymous with the word “proof”.
 Proof was a term that described a spirit that would catch fire when ignited.
 Combustion was basically “proof” of its validity; an interesting and very un-Martha Stewartly factoid.
 Navy Strength Gins were kept with the gunpowder for the cannons on British ships and had to be over-proof in case they leaked into the compartment and mixed with the black powder.
 If your chocolate mixes with your peanut butter and its 60% alcohol your cannons still fire.
 Good times!
 Navy strength gins are typically really cool, and I definitely recommend you pick them up when you see them.
 My personal favorite at the moment is coming from the guys at Four Pillars.
 It’s bright and citrusy with a good dash of juniper and a bit of heat at nearly 59% ABV.

 Navy Strength gins are obviously super cool, now where do we go from here?
 I guess a natural segue would be Old Tom gins, but I’m not going to talk too much about the latter, the link I shared will give you the gist.
 What I will say is Old Tom gins are really fascinating.
 Their history is also surreal.
 There are stories of a black cat icon on walls in London, and those in the know could walk up to them and say “Here kitty kitty”, and if the person on the other side of the wall made a meowing noise, you could put coins in a slot and gin would flow out of the tail of the cat and into the recipients cup.
 This is an awesome bar idea and it’s mine so don’t steal it.
 Historically, Old Tom gins were very small-batches and often not exactly safe to drink.
 They were typically sweetened and infused with licorice to cover the foul bite of methanol.
 Thankfully, we live in an era where the only danger of drinking Old Tom gin is you might get labeled a tragic hipster.
 I personally love Old Tom gins; no, I’ve never tried to make a Balls variant but it’s tempting.
 My favorite happens to be the same one listed in the link below, Ransom.
 If you have an opportunity to buy this, grab it, then invite me over, I’ll bring the tonic, hell I’ll make tonic from scratch for that.